project-origin/registry/doc/concept/overview.md

 The procedure for trading GOs is as follows:

-1. A producer of energy requests a certificate for each MWh of energy produced, and a third party issuer, compliant with the central authority (AIB), issues the GO(s) to the producer
+1. A producer of energy requests a certificate for each MWh of energy produced, and the national issuing body for GO's, compliant with the central authority (AIB), issues the GO(s) to the producer
 2. The GO(s) is/are sold to a supplier
 3. The supplier sells the GO(s) to a consumer
-4. The consumer can then "use" the GO, by claiming, or [cancelling](https://en.energinet.dk/Energy-data/Guarantees-of-origin-el-gas-hydrogen/#accordion-cancellation), effectively attributing consumption of the renewable energy amount specified by the GO to the consumer.
+4. The consumer can then "use" the GO, by [cancelling](https://en.energinet.dk/Energy-data/Guarantees-of-origin-el-gas-hydrogen/#accordion-cancellation), effectively attributing consumption of the renewable energy amount specified by the GO to the consumer.

 To summarize, the existing GO system is based on the following principles:
 - Yearly certification
 - Volume based accounting
-- Exchange of certificates between parties through a centralised system AIB-hub
+- Exchange of certificates between parties through a centralised system
 - The certificate is a tradeable asset
-- No direct physical link between the certificate and the energy supplied is required
+- There is no requirement for a direct physical link between the certificate and the energy supplied
 #### Challenges
 At times, certain grid areas experience a supply by renewables that is [bigger than the grid capacity](https://www.caiso.com/documents/curtailmentfastfacts.pdf), which brings a number of [challenges to the existing, physical grid](https://www.rff.org/publications/explainers/renewables-101-integrating-renewables/):
 - It becomes [difficult to stabilize the grid frequency](https://www.engineering.com/story/grid-frequency-stability-and-renewable-power) in the electricity grid.